 Browser: A software program that enables users to access Internet resources, such as Google Chrome, Mozilla Firefox, and Safari.

-Call Number: A group of letters and/or numbers that organizes and identifies items in a library.
-Waidner-Spahr Library uses the Library of Congress Call Numbers which organizes works by subject.
+Call Number: A group of letters and numbers assigned to items in a library, to organize the material so it can be easily found.
+Waidner-Spahr Library uses the Library of Congress Classification System (LCC) which organizes works by subject.
 Refer to How Do I Get a Book? for more information.

 Catalog: A database listing and describing the books, scholarly journals, government documents, audiovisual content, and other materials held by a library.
 You can search the Dickinson College Library here.